-

 If you don't properly restrain child passengers, you can be fined, forced to perform community service, and have your license suspended.

-If you're in the market for one, you can shop online for a child car seat at any time.
+If you're in the market for one, you can shop online for a car seat any time.
 Before ordering, be sure to read our article on How To Buy a Child Safety Seat.

 If you ride a motorcycle, you are required to wear a helmet.
 In addition, on cycles without windscreens, you must protect yourself by using glasses, goggles, or face shields.

-Top Reporting an Unsafe Driver
+Reporting an Unsafe Driver

 Motorists can call *647 (or *NHP) on their cell phones to alert the Nevada Highway Patrol about accidents, disabled vehicles, hazardous situations, and potentially drunk drivers.

-Top Unattended Children
+Unattended Children and Pets

 The state also considers leaving a child in a situation where physical or mental harm may take place (due to abuse or neglect) to be child endangerment.